akriti1402/E-Learning/README.md

 - HTML for structure
 - CSS for styling
-- JavaScript for frontend functionality
+- JavaScript for frontend functionality with jquery and ajax.
 - PHP for backend processing
 - MySQL for database management